 BAGHDAD -- The Latest on anti-government protests in Iraq (all times local):

-Iraqi officials say the death toll has risen to 10 after overnight clashes between protesters and security forces in Baghdad.
+Iraqi officials say 1 person has been killed and 200 injured in clashes between anti-government protesters and security forces in the capital, Baghdad.